Unboxed-Software/solana-course/content/hello-world-program.md

 }
 ```

-Now lets build and deploy our program using Solana Playground.
+Now let's build and deploy our program using Solana Playground.

 ![Gif Solana Playground Build and Deploy](../assets/hello-world-build-deploy.gif)

-Finally, lets invoke our program from the client side.
+Finally, let's invoke our program from the client side.
 Download the code [here](https://github.com/ZYJLiu/solana-hello-world-client).

-The focus of this lesson is to build our Solana program, so we’ve gone ahead and provided the client code to invoke our hello world program.
+The focus of this lesson is to build our Solana program, so we’ve gone ahead and provided the client code to invoke our  “Hello, world!” program.
 The code provided includes a `sayHello` helper function that builds and submits our transaction.
 We then call `sayHello` in the main function and print a Solana Explorer URL to view our transaction details in the browser.

 In the `index.ts` file you should see the following: